UniBioDicts/vsm-dictionary-bioportal/README.md

 use `require()`.
 But it is also convenient to have a version of the code that can just be loaded via a &lt;script&gt;-tag in the browser.

-Therefore, we included `webpack.config.js` (note: the one in the root folder, _not_ the one in the 'demo' folder), which is a Webpack configuration file for generating such a browser-ready package.
+Therefore, we included [webpack.config.js](https://github.com/UniBioDicts/vsm-dictionary-bioportal/blob/master/webpack.config.js), which is a Webpack configuration file for generating such a browser-ready package.

 By running `npm build`, the built file will appear in a 'dist' subfolder.
 A demo-use of this file can then be seen by opening `demo-build.html`